Tea and Sympathy (film): Critical reaction

-Bosley Crowther of The New York Times gave the film a positive review and felt the movie was faithful to the play despite obvious Motion Picture Production Code alterations.
-However, Crowther felt the film's addition of a post-script featuring "an apologetic letter from the 'fallen woman' " was "preachy ... prudish and unnecessary", and recommended that cinemagoers leave after the line "Years from now, when you talk about this—and you will—be kind."
+Bosley Crowther of The New York Times gave the film a positive review and felt the movie was faithful to the play despite the obvious alterations.
+However, Crowther felt the film's addition of a post-script featuring "an apologetic letter from the 'fallen woman was "preachy ... prudish and unnecessary", and recommended that cinemagoers leave after the line: "Years from now, when you talk about this—and you will—be kind."
+Gene Arneel of Variety called the film adaptation "a fine translation" from the stage, which kept "the essentials in proper focus."
+He further praised John Kerr for portraying his role "with marked credibility" and stated Deborah Kerr was "strikingly effective."
+Harrison's Reports called the film "an outstanding drama that should be well received in situations where its off-beat subject matter will be acceptable."
+The performances of Deborah and John Kerr were also praised for having brought "to the characterizations a sensitivity that wins the spectator's sympathy."